 Q. What can I expect after I submit an application?

 A. You’ll receive an email from us confirming receipt of your application.
 You’ll also receive an email inviting you to provide self-identification information.
 Foley & Lardner LLP is an Equal Opportunity/Affirmative Action Employer and complies with all applicable federal laws and their implementing regulations that require the collection and recording of certain data and information.
 The information we receive will not be used to make any decision regarding employment and will be kept separate from your application.
 Similarly, self-identification information is kept confidential and used only in accordance with applicable federal laws and regulations.

-Q. What should I expect the day of my in-office interview?
+Q. What should I expect the day of my interview?

-A. You should expect to meet with a mix of partners and associates from practice areas that interest you.
-Your visit, whether in person or virtual, will provide you with an opportunity to learn more about Foley and for us to get to know you.
-If you’re traveling, the firm has a dedicated travel agent that is available to assist you with your reservations.
-You’ll receive your schedule and details about getting to the office in advance of your interview date.
+A. You should expect to speak with a mix of partners and associates from practice areas that interest you.
+Your meeting, whether in-person or virtual, will provide you with an opportunity to learn more about Foley and for us to get to know you.
+You’ll receive your schedule and any other relevant details in advance of your interview date.
+If you’re traveling for an in-office interview, the firm has a dedicated travel agent that is available to assist you with your reservations.

 Q. Does Foley reimburse travel expenses for in-office interviews?

-Q. What is the process following my in-office interview?
+Q. What is the process following my interview?